bahattincinic/fitwave/README.md

 # FitWave

-Fitwawe is a tool that lets you fetch your Strava data, create custom dashboards using SQL, and view your workouts with tables and charts.
+FitWave is a tool that lets you fetch your Strava data, create custom dashboards using SQL, and view your workouts with tables and charts.
 It helps you understand your training better and make informed decisions about your fitness.